ominusliticus/VH_Ansio_IC/README.md

 The jupyter notebook `Anisotropic_first_order_numerics.ipynb` does the numerical evolution of the hydrodynamic equations, and outputs the energy density as a function of time (still deciding how I want to do this).

 The notebook requires the files `hydro_simulation.py` and `hydro_model.py` to run.
-The code was packaged into these modules to the Jupyter notebook itself more readable.
+The code was packaged into these modules so the Jupyter notebook itself is more readable.